aditya123473892/wagtail/Google-Season-of-Docs-2023.md

 🙌 it’s happening!
-We have been [selected for GSoD 2023](https://developers.google.com/season-of-docs/docs/participants).
-We’re now looking for a technical writer to work with.
-Interested?
-Fill in our [expression of interest form](https://wagtail.org/gsod-apply).
+We will be working with software engineer and technical writer [Damilola Oladele](https://twitter.com/activus_d) to produce a new tutorial series for Wagtail.

 ## What is Google Season of Docs 2023